 The size, shape, and edges of a lump give the radiologist important information.
 A lump that is not cancer often looks smooth and round and has a clear, defined edge.
 Lumps that look like this are often cysts.
-See page 20 for more information about cysts.
+See the "Breast changes and conditions: Getting follow-up test results" section for more information about cysts.
 However, if the lump on the mammogram has a jagged outline and an irregular shape, more tests are needed.